mvexel/OSMQualityMetrics/README.md

 With OSMJS compiled, run one of the scripts:

         /path/to/osmjs -j OSMQualityMetrics.js -l array /path/to/data.osm

+(It works equally well - perhaps even better - with a PBF input file, if you have PBF support in osmium)

 The output on screen will look something like this: